-Many farmers might have tried and failed in plantain farming, but with the necessary requirements in place, plantain cultivation business can prove to be very lucrative and easy to start-up.
+Many farmers might have tried and failed in plantain farming, but with the necessary requirements in place, plantain cultivation business (check out types business you can do here) can prove to be very lucrative and easy to start-up.
 It is equally done in an integrated system.

 Varieties/Cultivars of banana and planting

 Gross Michel; Cavendish (dwarf); red banana; canary banana.

 plant requires a temperature of 21oC- 25°C, rainfall of l5Ocm – 200cm per annum and a well- drained, rich, loamy soil. if plantain is cultivated in such areas as listed above, the plantain will yield quality produce